hashicorp/vagrant/website/docs/source/v2/getting-started/project_setup.html.md

 soon enough.

-You can also run `vagrant init` in a pre-existing directory to setup Vagrant for an existing project.
+You can also run `vagrant init` in a pre-existing directory to set up Vagrant for an existing project.

 The Vagrantfile is meant to be committed to version control with your project, if you use version control.
 This way, every person working